BurlyOctopus/Click-Events/README.md

   <li><a href="#">Link 6</a></li>
 </ol>
 ```
-Using event delegation and taking advantage of event bubbling you are able to use bubbled events to find matches on child elements.
-This technique is very useful because it allows Links to be added dynamically without having to add Listener Events to individual nodes.
+Using Event bubbling you are able to add a listener event only to the parent.
+This would also allow you to add links dynamically with out creating additional listener events.
+Using the same amount of code you are able to listen to 2 to 100 links.

 ```javascript
 // locate ordered list and add the Click Event Listener